Disney is worth about $243 Billion dollars. But Disney World doesn’t automatically have to pay you if you’re hurt on its property.

 The appeals court let the verdict stand.
 Walt Disney World Co. v.
 Goode, 501 So.
 2d 622, 626 (Fla.
 5th DCA 1986).

-Hiring an Out of State Lawyer May Require Double Work and Stress
+Don’t Hire an Out of State Lawyer (It May Require Twice the Work)

 The injured victim may hire a lawyer in his or her home state.
 The case may get to a point where a fair settlement cannot be reached.